 Why is water good for teeth?

 Your mouth is full of cavity-causing bacteria.
 These bacteria love sugar and when exposed to sugar, produce acid that can wear away at the enamel or outer shell of your teeth.
 Besides the sugar in drinks like sports drinks, lemonade, and soda, all of these drinks change the pH balance of your mouth because they contain other acids like phosphoric, citrus, or malic acid.
 Your mouth will stay compromised for a period of time even after you stop drinking these drinks.
 The problem is that most of us will sip on a drink over time, leaving our mouths compromised and susceptible to cavities for hours.
-Over time, these hours add up.
+Over time, these hours add up and could lead to cavities and fillings.

 Is tap water good for you?